-And for the self-cleaning cycle, be sure to run it whenever the oven cavity gets soiled.
+And for the self-cleaning cycle, be sure to run it whenever the oven is dirty.
 Montgomery recommends that large spills be wiped up before starting the clean cycle.

-If your appliance doesn’t have this cycle, use spray oven cleaner and some good old-fashioned elbow grease to clean the oven cavity, he says.
+If your appliance doesn’t have this cycle, use spray oven cleaner and some good old-fashioned elbow grease to clean the oven, he says.

 Kitchen Myth #4: I can use oven cleaner on my cooktop.